-- You must have had something to eat and drink.

-- You must have passed urine.

-- The nursing staff must be satisfied with your wound.
+- You must have had something to eat and drink. - You must have passed urine. - The nursing staff must be satisfied with your wound. - You should not be left alone overnight.

-- You must have someone to take you home.

-- You should not be left alone overnight.

 For next 24 hours you must not

 - Travel alone - Drive any vehicle e.g. car, scooter or ride a motorcycle or bicycle - Operate machinery (including domestic appliances such as a kettle) - Climb ladders - Make important decisions, sign any business or legal documents - Drink alcohol - Return to work within 12 hours of treatment.
 Your general health and any medicines you are taking may increase the time you need off work.